Aberystwyth University - Information Security Policy

 3.1 Responsibility for the production, maintenance and communication of this top-level policy document and all sub-policy documents lies with the Director of Information Services.

-3.2 This overarching Information Security Policy document has been approved by the University Information Governance Group, of which the Senior Information Risk Owner is a member.
-Any substantive changes may only be made with the further approval of the University Information Governance Group.
+3.2 This overarching Information Security Policy document has been approved by the University Executive Group and any substantive changes may only be made with the further approval of the University Executive Group.
 Responsibility for the approval of all sub-policy documents is delegated to the Information Security Review Group (ISRG).

 3.3 Each of the documents constituting the Information Security Policy will be reviewed annually.
 It is the responsibility of the Director of Information Services to ensure that these reviews take place.
 It is also the responsibility of the Director of Information Services to ensure that the policy set is, and remains, internally consistent.

-3.4 Changes or additions to the Information Security Policy may be proposed by any member of staff, via their Head of Department, to the Director of Information Services.
+3.4 Changes or additions to the Information Security Policy may be proposed by any member of staff, via their Head of Department or appropriate Pro Vice-Chancellor to the Director of Information Services.

 3.5 Any substantive changes made to any of the documents in the set will be communicated to all relevant personnel.